 Launch Splunk Web

-	At the end of the startup sequence, Splunk gives you a message about where to access Splunk Web:
+At the end of the startup sequence, a message appears about where to access Splunk Web:

 The Splunk Web interface is at http://localhost:8000

 Splunk Web runs by default on port 8000 of the host on which it is installed.
 If you use Splunk Enterprise on your local machine, the URL to access Splunk Web is http://localhost:8000.